jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro1.md

 Once you have the results for both files, take a look through the different results sections.
 For the following questions you may want to refer to this guide from Michigan State University for help interpreting the results: https://rtsf.natsci.msu.edu/genomics/tech-notes/fastqc-tutorial-and-faq/

-Q10) Compare the html files results from both of the read 1 and read 2 files you analyzed.
+**Q7) Compare the html files results from both of the read 1 and read 2 files you analyzed.
 Do you notice any differences between them?
-How many reads were present in the dataset you chose?
+How many reads were present in the dataset you chose?**

-Q11) Did any of the FastQC analysis modules flag potential problems?
+**Q8) Did any of the FastQC analysis modules flag potential problems?
 For each problem, refer to the MSU guide.
 Do you think we should worry about these problems?
 If not, why not?
-If so, what might we do to address the problem?
+If so, what might we do to address the problem?**

 # 2-ii.
 Aligning our RNA-Seq reads